hydromatic/sql-logic-test/README.md

 because it triggers an internal database, or because it produces incorrect results.
 All the queries have been validated with sqlite, so a failure is very likely to be a true bug in the tested engine.

+The verbosity flag `-v` controls both the logging messages printed while running the tests, and the details about each encountered error, after the tests have completed.
+The flag can be repeated to increase verbosity; meaninful values are between 0 and 2.

 ## Listing all available tests